-Apart from the constitutional right, in the federal courts, there's a separate speedy-trial right in the Speedy Trial Act.
-Similarly, where state law is involved, there's often a benchmark for the speedy-trial evaluation.
+Apart from the constitutional right, federal courts must adhere to the provisions of the federal Speedy Trial Act.
+Similarly, where state law is involved, there are often benchmarks indicating when a trial should be started.
 For some states, the deadlines are strict, while in others, if the time limit has passed, a court must weigh factors like those in the federal constitutional balancing test.